 Here are some stages you can add to your sales Kanban board:

 - Contract sent

 - Contract received

 - Deal closed

 Using the above stages, your team will always know where each prospective customer is in your sales process inside your real estate CRM.
 On top of that, your agents will also know the best time to contact a customer (not when they have one foot out the door, literally).

-Here’s an example of a real estate Kanban board:
+Here’s a real estate Kanban board example:

 ⭐️ Pro tip: use a real estate project management software like ClickUp to help your clients find their dream home.
 This way, you can say, “if you liked it, then you should’ve put an offer on it!”

 A construction Kanban board can help small and large-scale organizations schedule and manage construction projects.

 Related: Procore alternatives!